mwcproject/mwc-qt-wallet/DOC/Installation.md

 ```bash
 shasum -a 256 -c mwc-qt-wallet_*-macos-*.tar.gz.sha256sum
 ```
-If the file is valid you’ll see:
+If the file is valid you'll see:
 ```
 mwc-qt-wallet_1.2.14-macos-*.tar.gz: OK
 ```